yWorks/yfiles-for-html-demos/demos/loading/webworker-umd/README.md

 ## Things to Try

 - Modify the graph structure by adding/removing nodes and edges, and re-run the web worker layout.
+- Observe the loading animation which continues while the layout algorithm is working.
+Calculating the layout in a Web Worker keeps the UI responsive.